josharchibald/General-Assembler/README.md

 Two-pass command line based general assembler.
 Please read all of the below notes.

+## Update as of May 25 2024:
+The listing file output is not necessarily correct, but should assemble someoutput using the the `isa.txt`.
+The outputs have not been rigorously tested.
+Currently the listing file output format is only supported.
+The output will not contain any hex formatted code, but the raw hex from the opcodes can be seen in the listing file (use the `-l` flag).
+The utils files contains a `main.s` assembly file that you can use for testing, but again bear in mind the output will not necessarily be correct.
+The pseudo operations may not work as intended/cause assembly problems.

 ## Usage

 Run `make` (you will need to have it installed) in the General-Assembler directory.
 Then build using `make`. `cd` into the GenA directory and you can then run gena with the command `./gena` for further instructions.